qb update - QuickBox Updates

 df -h

-# Free up disk space if needed (admin only)
+# Free up log files if needed (admin only)

 qb clean system_logs -o 7 -u yourusername